David Dinkins, New York City’s first Black mayor, dies at 93

 Mr. Dinkins’s policy initiatives required time to take hold, and ethnic incidents often dominated the news.
 During his first month, a spat between a Korean grocer and a Haitian customer escalated into a boycott by Black customers and disruptive demonstrations staged for television cameras.

 Conflicts far more serious — and bloody — than the grocery fracas continued to dog the city.
 The mayor’s deliberate responses came across as feckless.
 In their 1993 rematch, Giuliani blamed him for a “pogrom” when Blacks and ultra-Orthodox Jews clashed in Brooklyn.
-White cops disparaged his supposed coddling of criminals who were minorities.
+White police officers disparaged his supposed coddling of criminals who were minorities.

 When Giuliani won by two percentage points in 1993, Mr. Dinkins accepted the loss with his usual calm.
 “Never forget,” he told angry supporters, “that this city is about dignity.”
 But 20 years later, in his memoir “A Mayor’s Life,” he was candid about his feelings.
 “I didn’t want to say it out loud, but it’s time.
 Now I say, racism, plain and simple.”